IKAN4ZOS/ikan-almclient-plugin/README.md

 	- almPipeline_almclientPackage.groovy
 	- almPipeline_almclientProjectStream.groovy

-These pipelines are prepared for managing all parameters used by the task to run.
+These pipelines are prepared to manage all parameters used by the task to run.
-First, you set correct values of:
+First, you set correct values for:

 ```
 	def antInstallation = 'ANT-1.10.10'